runtools/run/docs/content/introduction/getting-started.md

 npm install run-cli -g
 ```

-Ensure that it is properly installed:
+Ensure that it is correctly installed:

 ```shell
 run @version